ALARA Principle: Minimizing Radiation Dose in Radiography

 Why is it Important to follow the ALARA Principle?

+Following the ALARA principle is critical because it treats radiation safety as an ethical and biological priority rather than just a legal requirement.
 The ALARA principle is used to minimize the radiation exposure of radiographers and patients to the public.

-How to Apply the ALARA Principle
+How to Apply the ALARA Principle?

 The ALARA principle is followed by its 3 cardinal principles of ALARA, where these 3 are introduced in detail.